A home where friends become as close as family

 A place to belong

 The latest Life at Home report reveals five emotional needs we have to make us feel at home in a space, including belonging – the need to feel part of a group and accepted for who we are.
 It’s the idea at the root of this apartment, made for three friends to share.
 There are communal spaces, designed to bring them together, and private pods for when they need time apart.

 Think modular, mobile and easy to makeover

-Movable furniture on wheels and lightweight pieces like stools that can be stacked away or carried to where they’re needed are great in a home with many people, as is a big table.
+Moveable furniture on wheels and lightweight pieces like stools that can be stacked away or carried to where they’re needed are great in a home with many people, as is a big table.
 Lots of smaller tables you can push together to create a big table, or pull apart and use separately wherever they’re needed is better!
-And finish with easy-to-customize pieces like the super flexible IVAR wooden storage.
+And finish with easy-to-customise pieces like the super flexible IVAR wooden storage.

 Put your walls and corners to work

 The apartment’s communal spaces have to multitask.
 In the kitchen, a desk doubles as a study spot and breakfast bar.
-Covering the wall with pegboard makes every bit of space useful – cooking utensils, pots and a portable induction cooktop to make cooking for a crowd easier hang on the wall.
+Covering the wall with pegboard makes every bit of space useful – cooking utensils, pots and a portable induction hob to make cooking for a crowd easier hang on the wall.
 Shelves to store stationery are mixed in, while clamp lights can be aimed to light up tasks at the desk.

 Minimal style, maximum smartness